Arjunbadola/arjunbadola.github.io/_posts/2021-05-13-Less is more.md

 Yesterday, I dedicated my whole day to fixing this problem by leaving a bit of GitHub pages and completed the process of making the switch.

-Now, it is just a plain static website where I have taken the less is more concept to much deeper levels.
+Now, it is just a plain static website where I have taken the "Less is More" concept to much deeper levels.

-Only thing which this blog has is my posts (and a about me page).
+Only thing which this blog has is my posts (and a About page).

 It took a lot of effort to build a github pages website but I believe that it was just the upfront effort which I had to put in.
 Now, effort for adding new post is minimal.